Find out how to improve the look and function of your kitchen by:

 - Add Display Shelf: Adding a display shelf to the hanging cabinets over a sink is a great way to add a little pizzazz to your kitchen.

-- Repair Cabinet Scratches: Find out about the different ways to repair scratched cabinets, including stain, touch up markers, wax pencils, and walnuts.
+- Repair Cabinet Scratches: Find out about the different ways to repair scratched cabinets, including stain, touch-up markers, wax pencils, and walnuts.

-- Water Filtration System: Installing an under sink mounted water filtration system with separate faucet isn’t that difficult and is a great way to save on the cost of bottled water.
+- Water Filtration System: Installing an under sink mounted water filtration system with a separate faucet isn’t that difficult and is a great way to save on the cost of bottled water.

 - Install Range Hood: Range hoods are great for reducing heat, odors, and grease in your kitchen.
 Find out what to look for when buying a range hood for your kitchen.

 Other tips include a quick and easy way to put a duvet cover on a comforter and how to keep stainless steel appliances clean.
-Read episode article to find out more.
+Read the episode article to find out more.

 - Installing a Ceramic Tile Backsplash (video)

 - How to Install a Mosaic Tile Backsplash (video)